 Individual therapy is a channel of psychotherapy where patient and therapist discuss addictive behaviours on a one-to-one basis.
 Individual therapy is focused and intense.
 It allows addicts to open up to their deepest intimacies surrounding addiction.
 Deeply private and traumatic events are allowed to play out and unravel.
 Once reasons for addictive behaviours are identified addicts are encouraged to reinterpret experiences in healthier and more productive ways.

 Another form of psychotherapy is group therapy.
-Rather than receiving therapy on a one-to-one basis with a therapist addicts instead take part in group sessions accompanied by peers who are in treatment.
+Rather than receiving therapy on a one-to-one basis with therapist addicts instead take part in group sessions accompanied by peers who are in treatment.
 Groups are therapist led although group members share their experiences.
 Group therapy allows members to learn from each other’s experiences with alcohol addiction.
 Groups normally consist of 4 to 10 people and sessions last for around an hour.

 ‘Talking therapies’ may be combined with a number of alternative therapy techniques such as meditation, yoga and art therapy.